Chris Impellitteri Proves To His Critics That He Won’t Bow To The Beast

 It takes a sizeable amount of talent, diligence, and perseverance to hammer out amazing lightning-fast solos rhythmically.
-Hence, it didn’t surprise anyone when a myriad of titles and acclaims came Chris Impellitteri’s way.
+Hence, it didn’t surprise anyone when a myriad of titles and acclaims came in Chris Impellitteri’s way.
 Guitar One Magazine recognized him as the second-fastest guitar shredder.
 He was also featured on Guitar World’s list of fifty fastest guitarists of all times.
-Aside from lightning fast speed, Impellitteri has an amazing feel, emotion, and technicality that seldom few guitarists possess.
+Aside from lightning-fast speed, Impellitteri has an amazing feel, emotion, and technicality that seldom few guitarists possess.

 The way Impellitteri shreds makes him stand out from the rest of the crowd.
-While his speed is unreal, the music is hi-octane melody.
+While his speed is unreal, the music is a hi-octane melody.
 Chris Impellitteri’s fans know that speed doesn’t have to mean clamor and racket.
 They keep coming back to his records and shows for that unique mix of harmony and adrenaline rush.
 The speed of the riff and the soulful music goes hand in hand with Impellitteri’s compositions.